 The shared filesystem is usually an NFS mount.
 You must not share the whole Nuxeo installation tree (see below).

 The complete Nuxeo instance hierarchy must not be shared between all instances.
-However a few things must or should be shared.
+However the following things must be shared.

-nxserver/data/binaries by default) directory must be shared by all Nuxeo instances in order for VCS to function correctly.
+All the binary stores must be shared by all Nuxeo instances in order for the document repository and transient stores to function correctly.

 The temporary directory configured through